-In 2015, Hanesbrands again achieved record growth in sales, operating profit and EPS.
+In 2016, Hanesbrands again achieved record growth in sales, operating profit and EPS.
 Our strong balance sheet and cash flow continue to support our value-creating business model of innovation, supply chain leverage and strategic acquisitions.
-Over the past three years, we have generated \$1.3 billion in operating cash flow, invested in our business, made three important acquisitions and returned over \$691 million to our stockholders through dividends and share repurchases.
-Looking ahead in 2016 and beyond, we remain in a strong position to create further value.
+Over the past three years, we have generated \$1.34 billion in operating cash flow, invested in our brands, made numerous acquisitions and returned nearly \$1.18 billion to our stockholders through dividends and share repurchases, increasing stockholder value at a compound annual growth rate of 9%.
+We remain in a strong position to create further value for our stockholders in 2017 and beyond.

 At Hanesbrands, we strive to work hard and compete aggressively, but always do the right thing.
-We are protective of our strong reputation for corporate citizenship and social responsibility, and proud of our significant achievements in the areas of environmental stewardship, workplace quality and community building.
+We are protective of our strong reputation for corporate citizenship and social responsibility, and proud of our significant achievements in the areas of environmental stewardship, workplace quality and community building around the world.
 We call our corporate social responsibility program Hanes for Good - that's because adhering to responsible and sustainable business practices is good for our company, good for our employees, good for our communities and good for our stockholders.
 We invite you to learn more about our Hanes for Good corporate responsibility initiatives at www.HanesforGood.com.